Symphytum grandiflorum

 Symphytum grandiflorum, the creeping comfrey, or running comfrey is a species of flowering plant in the family Boraginaceae.
 It is native to the Caucasus region, and introduced to various locales in Europe as a garden escapee.
 A deer-tolerant perennial, it is hardy in USDA zones 5 through 8, and is recommended for borders and shady situations.
-The unimproved species and a number of cultivars are commercially available, including 'Goldsmith', 'Hidcote Blue' and 'Hidcote Pink'.
+The unimproved species and a number of cultivars are commercially available.
+Also, it has been crossed with Russian comfrey (Symphytum × uplandicum) to produce the multi-cross hybrid Hidcote comfrey (Symphytum × hidcotense, named after the Hidcote Manor Garden)), of which a range of ornamental cultivars are available.

+The official first formal scientific species description was published in 1846 by the Swiss botanist Alphonse Pyramus de Candolle (1806–1893).
+The specific epithet grandiflorum means "with large flowers".